opencv/opencv/doc/tutorials/core/mat-mask-operations/mat-mask-operations.rst

                         +1 &  0 & -1 &  0 \cr
                     }

 The first notation is by using a formula, while the second is a compacted version of the first by using a mask.
-You use the mask by putting the center of the mask matrix (in the upper case noted by the zero-zero index) on the pixel you want to calculate and sum up the pixel values multiplicity with the overlapped matrix values.
-It's the same thing, however in case of large matrices the later notation is a lot easier to look over.
+You use the mask by putting the center of the mask matrix (in the upper case noted by the zero-zero index) on the pixel you want to calculate and sum up the pixel values multiplied with the overlapped matrix values.
+It's the same thing, however in case of large matrices the latter notation is a lot easier to look over.

 Now let us see how we can make this happen by using the basic pixel access method or by using the :filtering:`filter2D <filter2d>` function.